pagopa/rtd-ms-transaction-filter/README.md

 __Note__: The property _spring.batch.job.enabled_ must as to be configured to false, when overriding the default property configurations.

-### Minimum Parameters Batch Acquirer

-With regard to the Batch Acquirer, the minimum parameters related to the jvm's assigned memory provide a sizing of at least 4GB, therefore it is necessary to add -Xms4g -Xmx4g to the java command.
-Please note that the parameter that controls the hash file date must always be set.
-In particular, it is necessary to set athe following configuration property: rest-client.hpan.list.dateValidation: ${ACQ_BATCH_HPAN_LIST_DATE_VALIDATION:true}

 ### Logging Configurations